+CSP supports healthy habits, which include time away from one’s desk and work space during breaks.
+Examples of heathy habits may include good nutrition, daily movement and proper hydration.
 Each employee may take a fifteen-minute rest period (break) mid-morning and mid-afternoon.
 All employees are encouraged to take one meal period of at least thirty minutes within each eight-hour work period.
 Supervisors are responsible to determine if employees are to take their rest and meal periods together or in rotation to assure adequate staffing of an area or office.

 All members of the campus community are welcome at the post-chapel fellowship and refreshments.
 A supervisor may grant this break as the mid-morning break.

 Chapel services for faculty, staff, and students are held daily.
 Employees and guests serve as worship leaders.
 Regular attendance by all employees is encouraged.